 - Oregon Coast – This one of the best day trips from Portland!
 Like the Gorge, the Coast is less than an hour away from the city and, as such, is very popular.
-Lots of locals head to the coast for surfing, hiking, clamming, and bonfires.
+Lots of locals stay on the coast for a couple days to surf, hike, fish, and make bonfires.
 Seaside and Cannon Beach are the two most accessible towns but there are plenty more elsewhere.

 - Mt Hood – Oregon is one of the few places in the world where you can go surfing and skiing all in the course of a day!
 Mt Hood is 2.5 hours away from the Coast and a mere 1.5 hours away from Portland!
 Ski season is officially from December-May and hiking is possible between June-October (depending on elevation).